LTU-Actor/Vehicle-GEM/doc/StartingTheSystem.md

   - GPS
   - Switch
   - Nuc
+  - R-eStop
   - Lidar
+  - GPS 2
 - If the car is charging, then it does not charge the 12v battery under the dash, so turn on the external battery charger in the passenger side foot-well.
-Set it to 20A.
-The voltage should start displaying high 13 volts
+Set it to 20A, the third led light should come on.
+The voltage should start displaying high 13 volts.
+Note that you may need to press the run/stop button to enable.
 - Press the power button on the main computer to turn it on

 ### ROS